What Is Small Intestinal Bacterial Overgrowth (SIBO)?

 These abnormalities can result from surgeries associated with the gastrointestinal tract, such as theBillroth II procedure orRoux-en-Y anastomosis.

 Structural abnormalities in the small intestine facilitate bacterial colonization by inhibiting the regular clearing of residual bacteria.
-Bacteria can accumulate and grow in the nooks and crannies, resulting from structural abnormalities, causing SIBO.

 4. Compromised Immune Function